mrRob0to/WindowsActivationSelfDeleteEXE/README.md

 Inputs and activates Windows product key by a running .exe derived from a .ps1, then deletes all traces.

 .DESCRIPTION<br/>
-Inputs and activates Windows product key by a running .exe derived from a .ps1, then deletes all traces.
+Inputs and activates Windows product key by a running .exe derived from a .ps1, then deletes all traces.<br/>
 NOTE:This Script is dependent on turning this .ps1 into a .exe by PS2EXE-GUI

 1) Inputs a Windows Product Key and supresses output.